LKummer/break/readme.md

 $ yarn add --dev @lkummer/break
 ```

-With the module installed, systemized breakpoints can be created and used.
+With the module installed, systemized breakpoints can be defined and media queries
+can be created with mixins.

 ```scss
 @import '@lkummer/break';